 University of Alabama Online MA in Communication Studies Degree

 One university that is currently seeking applicants for its online degree program is the University of Alabama.
-The online Master of Arts in Communication Studies through this school offers a specialization in Organizational Leadership - being a great option for upcoming students interested in using their skills to lead and manage groups within a professional settings.
+The online Master of Communication Studies through this school offers a specialization in Organizational Leadership - being a great option for upcoming students interested in using their skills to lead and manage groups within a professional settings.

 This master's-level program consists of 30 credit hours that can be completed in around 2 years for most learners.
 The University of Alabama also provides students with different degree completion options including a comprehensive examination option and a professional experience option.